jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 attempt to gain access to additional user account credentials, which was blocked by the Falcon platform.
 The victim organization in this case was also subscribed to Falcon Complete managed detection and response.
-By this point, Falcon Complete was acting on OverWatchs detections and contained the affected host before the ransomware could be executed.
+By this point, Falcon Complete was acting on OverWatch’s detections and contained the affected host before the ransomware could be executed.
 The Falcon Complete team then worked with the customer to remove the threat from the environment and